How can I make sure the content I post to Instagram doesn't violate copyright law?

 - Does my use of the content fall within an exception to copyright infringement?

-- Is the content protected by copyright (for example, is it a short phrase, idea or public domain work)?
+- Is the content protected by copyright (for example, is it a short phrase, a concept or idea, or a work that has fallen into the public domain)?

 - How can I make sure the content I post to Instagram doesn't violate trademark law?